tmhn/Sparta/node/15-mongoose-relationships/README.md

 module.exports = mongoose.model('User' , UserSchema);
 ```

 The schema has special syntax.
 The posts line tells mongoose that there will be an array of ObjectIds.
-The ref tells mongoose which Model type it should point to.
+The ref tells mongoose which Model it should point to.

 Let's create the opposite reference for the posts object: